janvi-kalra/harvey-interview/README.md

 # part 4 - classification

 reason we split it up is because it's not reliable. make more specific prompts. for latency.

+## Assumptions

+1. TOC has links.